9.2. Quality Checks#

-As another example, a bit of background reading at climate.gov and NOAA on the topic of atmospheric CO2 reveals that typical measurements are about 400 ppm worldwide.
-So we can check whether the monthly averages of CO2 at Mauna Loa lie between 300 to 450 ppm.
+As another example, a bit of background reading at Climate.gov and NOAA on the topic of atmospheric CO2 reveals that typical measurements are about 400 ppm worldwide.
+So we can check whether the monthly averages of CO2 at Mauna Loa lie between 300 and 450 ppm.

 Next, we check data values against codebooks and the like.

 We can use also check the quality of measurements by considering what might be a reasonable value for a feature.
-For example, imagine what might be a reasonable range for the number of violations in a restaurant inspection.
-Possibly, 0 to 5.
+For example, imagine what might be a reasonable range for the number of violations in a restaurant inspection: possibly, 0 to 5.
 Other checks can be based on common knowledge of ranges: a restaurant inspection score must be between 0 and 100; months run between 1 and 12.
-We can use documentation to tells us the expected values for a feature.
+We can use documentation to tell us the expected values for a feature.
 For example, the type of emergency room visit in the DAWN survey, introduced in Chapter 8, has been coded as 1, 2, …, 8 (see Figure 9.1).
-So, we can confirm that all values for the type of visit are indeed integers between 1 and 8.
+So we can confirm that all values for the type of visit are indeed integers between 1 and 8.

 Other checks can be devised by comparing two related features.

-We see below that the type of restaurant inspection in San Francisco can be either routine or from a complaint.
+We see in the following code that the type of restaurant inspection in San Francisco can be either routine or from a complaint.
 Since only one of the 14,000+ inspections was from a complaint, we lose little if we drop this feature, and we might also want to drop that single inspection since it represents an anomaly:

 routine 14221 complaint 1 Name: type, dtype: int64